Oxfordshire County Council are spinning the road safety stats again

 Meanwhile, the year Thames Valley is being measured against, 2024, happened to be the lowest KSI total in the area’s entire eleven year run.
 Measure anything against its best-ever year and the next year inevitably looks like a deterioration.

 The release says serious and fatal collisions have fallen sharply.
 Sadly, this is another fudge.
-Oxfordshire’s road deaths from 2024 to 2025: twenty, then eighteen.
+Oxfordshire’s road deaths in 2024 – 20.
+In 2025 – 18.

 Two.
 Two fewer deaths.
-The same as in 2021, way before the council’s Twinkle Twenty programme.
+The same as in 2021, way before the council’s Twinkle Twenty and Vision Zero programmes.

 Finally: the timeline doesn’t fit the story

-The 20mph funding was approved in February 2022.
-If the schemes were helping bring KSIs down, the programme years should show it.
-Instead, Oxfordshire KSI went up to 306 in 2022 (the first Twinkle Twenty year), back down in 2023, up again to 260 in 2024, and down to 213 in 2025.
+Blanket 20mph limit funding was approved in February 2022, the same time as VIsion Zero.
+If the schemes were helping bring KSIs down, the programme years ahead should show it.
+Instead, Oxfordshire KSIs went up to 306 in 2022 (the first Twinkle Twenty/Vision Zero year), back down in 2023, up again to 260 in 2024, and down to 213 in 2025.
 A policy credited with a downward trend that includes two of the decade’s higher readings in its own rollout years is not a win.

-Worse for the Council’s narrative: the big, genuine fall in Oxfordshire casualties happened way before Twinkle Twenties rolled out.
-All-severity casualties had already collapsed from 2,142 in 2015 to 1,043 in 2021 (the COVID floor) before the first 20 went in.
+Unfortunately for the Council’s narrative: the big, genuine fall in Oxfordshire casualties happened way before Vision Zero was imposed or Twinkle Twenties rolled out.
+All-severity casualties had already collapsed from 2,142 in 2015 to 1,043 in 2021 (the COVID floor) before the first 20 limit went in.
 By 2025 we’re at 1,028.
 Barely moved.
 Even OCC can’t reasonably claim credit for a decline that finished before they started.

-What we have, stripped of the press office spin, is a bare correlation between one noisy number for a whole county and one county-wide policy, with no control group, no separation of the 275 treated villages from the county total, no adjustment for the traffic volumes DfT explicitly warns about, and a confounding recording change sitting right there in the data.
-“Strongly suggests the approach is working” is an awful lot of weight to hang on that.
+What we have, stripped of the PR and councillor-aggrandising spin, is a bare correlation between one noisy number for a whole county and one county-wide policy, with no control group, no separation of the 275 20mph treated villages from the county total, no adjustment for the traffic volumes DfT explicitly warns about, and a confounding recording change sitting right there in the data.
+“Strongly suggests the approach is working” is doing Geoff Capes levels of heavy lifting.

 So what is true?

 Plenty.
-Oxfordshire’s roads are genuinely safer than they were a decade ago – thank goodness – but so is Great Britain as a whole, and we banked most of that improvement before 2022.
+Oxfordshire’s roads are genuinely safer than they were a decade ago – thank goodness – but so is Great Britain as a whole, and we banked most of that improvement before Oxfordshire’s Twinkle Twenties and Vision Zero.
 Nationally, KSI actually rose 4% in 2025 and deaths fell 3%, so any county can find itself a few points either side of that purely by chance.
 We happened to land on the right side this year.
 That’s great, but it doesn’t justify a press release crediting a single policy with bucking a regional trend.

 Sources: Oxfordshire County Council press release, 29 May 2026; DfT, “Reported road casualties in Great Britain, provisional estimates: 2025,” 28 May 2026; DfT data table RAS91.